Experica/Environment/README.md

-# VLabEnvironment
+# Environment
-___

-VLabEnvironment is a client for VLab server.
+Environment is a client for Command server.
 It is used to present virtual reality environment facing subjects of interest.